 5. The market is covered so you don’t need an umbrella once inside.
 However, there are multiple side streets and alleyways worth checking out that won’t be covered so I do recommend coming prepared with a raincoat.

-Arrival to Pike Place Market
+Arrival at Pike Place Market

 While there is a downstairs portion of Pike Place, I wouldn’t recommend spending too much time there.
 I prefer to stay in the main arcade until I’m ready to venture out around the market for the best food and drink spots.

-The Food of Pike Place Market
+Pike Place Market Food

 The Athenian Seafood Restaurant and Bar – For those of you who have seen Sleepless in Seattle, then you already know.
 For those who haven’t, sit in the bar for fabulous happy hour prices.
 And don’t pass on the calamari!
 Located right in the main arcade, go for great views of Elliott Bay.